AbbasHabib/HR-System-RestAPI/README.md

 ## Current TodoList
+- [ ] Test for addNewDayData doesn't work
+- [ ] Add test cases for all attendance table apis
 - [x] Rest Api to get absences through the year till specific month
 - [x] Rest Api to add day with details: [absence, bonusInSalary] + dayDate
 - [x] Rest Api to get employee salary with calculating deduction[**through the year**] and bonuses[**monthly**]